A London-based Irish businessman has agreed to pay more than £18m to criminal

 assets recovery agencies in Britain and Ireland following long-running

-investigations into ‘carousel fraud’.
+investigations into allegations of ‘carousel fraud’.

 Dylan Creaven, 32, originally from Ennis in County Clare, will pay the money